benhprentice/ExoplanetHabitabilityClassification/README.md

 ## Data Preprocessing

 * We used Standard Scaler to scale our dataset.
 We also eliminated features that had very high correlation with each other.

-* We considered using Decision Trees and KNN but did not use them in the end.
-Our logistic regression and SVM models were sufficient.

 ## Machine Learning Approaches